marcturu/capitol-signals-bot/README.md

 pip install -r requirements.txt
 ```
 ### 3. Set environment variables
-Create a .env file in the project root with:
+Create an `.env` file in the project root with:
 ```ini
 TELEGRAM_TOKEN=your_telegram_bot_token
 TELEGRAM_CHAT_ID=your_chat_id